The Dakota: 1990s to present

-By 1992, the Dakota's facade was again being cleaned.
+By 1992, the Dakota's facade was being cleaned.
 New mortar had been applied to the brickwork in the facade, but the light color of the mortar contrasted sharply with the darkened bricks.
 The Dakota's board decided to repair the most deteriorated bricks rather than replace the whole facade.
 The project was budgeted using unit pricing, since it was impossible to know how many bricks needed to be repaired until the entire facade had been examined.
 The repairs ultimately cost $5 million, amounting to an average assessment of $50,000 for each tenant.
 The LPC gave craftsmanship awards to the restoration architects, Ehrenkrantz & Eckstut Architects and Remco, in 1994.
 The fireplaces were also restored in the late 1990s or early 2000s, requiring some of the fireplace flues to be replaced.

-Because the Dakota had fewer apartments than nearby co-ops, maintenance expenses tended to be much higher.
+The Dakota's maintenance expenses were shared among fewer residents and tended to be much higher than at other nearby co-ops.
 For instance, Lennon's widow Yoko Ono paid a monthly fee of $12,566 for her 6000 ft2 apartment in 1996, while a similarly-sized apartment at the nearby San Remo had a monthly maintenance cost of $6,000.
 The Dakota's board announced in 2002 that it planned to restore the interior courtyard, and it hired Higgins & Quasebarth as a consulting architect.
-At the time, the courtyard was leaking badly, and the breezeway on the western side of the courtyard was "practically held up by paint".
+At the time, the upper level of the courtyard had severe leaks, and the breezeway on the western side of the courtyard was "practically held up by paint".
 The LPC approved all aspects of the planned renovation.
 Some residents wanted the glass breezeway in the courtyard to be removed, citing aesthetic concerns; preservationists said the general public would have not been able to see the breezeway anyway, since security had been tightened after Lennon's murder.
 The restoration of the courtyard started in February 2004 and was completed seven and a half months later.

-Even in the early 21st century, there was high demand for units at the Dakota.
+High demand for units at the Dakota continued into the 21st century.
 The Dakota had 85 co-op units by the 2010s.
 Some of the smaller apartments had been combined over the years, and several units were restored to their original layouts.
 The building's facade was again renovated starting in 2015.
 The project was completed two years later for $32 million.

 Residents

 According to a 1996 article in New York magazine, many brokers classified the Dakota as one of five top-tier apartment buildings on Central Park West, largely because of its residents, large scale, and "historical prestige".
 The others were 88 Central Park West, 101 Central Park West, the San Remo, and the Beresford.
+As at other luxury apartment buildings in New York City, some of the Dakota's residents use their units as pieds-a-terre rather than as their primary residences.
 Notable residents of the Dakota have included: